willh99/Moniez/README.md

 # Moniez
-The App for tracking your moniez
+The App for tracking your moniez.
+Written in Python using the Django framework.

 # Authors: